-Email: ps@mineacom.gov.rw; msebera@minicom.gov.rw
+$\textbf{Email:} \ \underline{\text{ps@mineacom.gov.rw}}; \ \underline{\text{msebera@minicom.gov.rw}}$

+Seychelles BACKGROUND

-BACKGROUND The first two coronavirus cases were reported on 14 March 2020.
+The first case reported on 14th March 2020.

-- Ban on foreign travel by Seychelles citizens and residents, effective 23rd March 2020 until further notice.
-Restrictions to be lifted from 1st June 2020. - Travel ban on foreigners arriving in Seychelles by sea from any marine vessel (will not be allowed to disembark) - As of 10th March 2020, all cruise ships not allowed entry into Seychelles' waters until further notice - All leisure boats not allowed entry into Seychelles' waters until further notice - All Seychellois citizens returning from any country by sea to be subjected to additional health screening and placed under obligatory quarantine for at least 14 days upon arrival. - All foreign workers holding a Gainful Occupation Permit (GOP) and outside of Seychelles as of 20th March 2020, not allowed to return until further notice.
+- Ban on foreign travel by Seychelles citizens and residents, effective 23rd March 2020 until further notice. .
+Also, Seychelles International Airport closed to international passenger flights. - During first phase of reopening in June 2020, visitors accepted from 19 countries considered as low-risk as identified and documented by the Public Health Commission Emergency Operations Centre (PHEOC). - New Seychelles Safety Travel Guidelines issued by Government. - Commercial flights to resume in July 2020. - Gymnasiums and fitness facilities opened - Indoor seated public shows or gatherings, conferences and meetings held per health guidelines and sports competitions that will take place without spectators allowed to resume. - Travel ban on foreigners arriving in Seychelles by sea from any marine vessel (will not be allowed to disembark) - As of 10th March 2020, all cruise ships not allowed entry into Seychelles' waters until further notice - Ban on all cruise ships in Port Victoria until end of 2021 - All leisure boats not allowed entry into Seychelles' waters until further notice - All Seychellois citizens returning from any country by sea to be subjected to additional health screening and placed under obligatory quarantine for at least 14 days upon arrival. - All foreign workers holding a Gainful Occupation Permit (GOP) and outside of Seychelles as of 20th March 2020, not allowed to return until further notice.
 No new GOPs to be issued. - Closure of all public schools and day cares centres on Mahé, Praslin and La Digue until further notice, including all post-secondary institutions, the University of Seychelles and the Guy Morel Institute.
-However, all child-minding and daycare services, all post-secondary institutions including A-Levels, Guy Morel Institute and the University of Seychelles, will reopen on 11th May 2020 while Primary and Secondary Schools will reopen on 18th May 2020. - Improvement of handling capacity of quarantine and treatment facilities, including the finalization of a programme to receive additional human resource support if necessary. - Closure of Seychelles International Airport is closed to international passenger flights until 30th April 2020 - Reinforcement of measures and controls since 6th April 2020 at the Port, including new maritime surveillance measures that mandate the use of tracking systems such as VMS, on all vessels at all times; failure of which will be a punishable offence under the law. - Temporary closure of all construction companies to stop the transportation of large groups of construction workers.

-Since midnight of 9th April 2020, movement of people restricted during the day except for essential services of which a list has been published and special pass has been made available.
+However, all child-minding and daycare services, all post-secondary institutions including A-Levels, Guy Morel Institute and the University of Seychelles, will reopen on 11th May 2020 while Primary and Secondary Schools will reopen on 18th May 2020. - Improvement of handling capacity of quarantine and treatment facilities, including the finalization of a programme to receive additional human resource support if necessary. - Reinforcement of measures and controls since 6th April 2020 at the Port, including new maritime surveillance measures that mandate the use of tracking systems such as VMS, on all vessels at all times; failure of which will be a punishable offence under the law. - Temporary closure of all construction companies to stop the transportation of large groups of construction workers. - Since midnight of 9th April 2020, movement of people restricted during the day except for essential services of which a list has been published and special pass has been made available.